Spot risks early

-A copy-paste prompt that pulls current-period payout and cap settings for every active affiliate, computes how close each one is to their limit, and alerts you — in Slack or your inbox — before any cap trips and cuts off traffic.
+Pulls current-period payout and cap settings for every active affiliate, computes how close each one is to their limit, and drops the alert in Slack or your inbox before any cap trips.
 Set your own threshold (80% is the default).
-Runs in under 2 minutes, or on a cron so you never find out after the fact.
+Runs in under 2 minutes, or on an automatic daily schedule so you never find out after the fact.

 The wow moment is the 8 AM Slack ping with three rows ranked by how close they are.
 The pain it solves is the manual cross-program scan no one remembers to run.